stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     new GuzzleHttp\Client()
 );
 $tag = 3; // int |
-$includeprocessModels = qui; // string | Will add process models to the response
+$includeprocessModels = magnam; // string | Will add process models to the response
-$includeprocessModelsCount = 1; // int | Will add process models count to the response
+$includeprocessModelsCount = 11; // int | Will add process models count to the response
 $contentType = application/json; // string |
 $accept = application/json; // string |